mponce0/SystemTools/src-content/file_system.md

 In particular in Unix and Linux type OSes, a file plays a critical role: **any single resource in the comptuer system is described as a file**.
 This unique perspective makes this abstraction at the level of the OS, one of the most powerful one but also one of the most versatile and usefull one.

-In order for the OS mangae files it employs two critical elements:
+In order for the OS to manage files, it employs two critical elements:

 ## Blocks
    - abstractions of data on the filesystem